USF-IEEE/AITutor-Backend/ResearchDocumentation.md

 As the software engineers, we can "glue" cognitive processes together; Planning to Discrimination, Planning to Translation to Discrimination, Planning to Translation, ecetera

 With this, we can exploit a state-based system to perform our cognitive processes which will in turn lead to our document generations.
 We hypothesized prior to document generation that a LLM can exhibit cognitive ability, and here's why:
+   - Algorithms depend on patterns within data
+   - Komogorov Compression: consider a perfect compressor K which is able to perfectly compress all data, s.t.
+K(X) <= Any other ...
+TODO
+   - NTP is Compression, i.e. we are simply maximizing the NLL of of the